TheSeaweedMonster/Magic/README.md

 # Lucid
-Lucid dreams are just interpretations of reality
+Lucid dreams are just interpretations of reality!